 While some might think of Pappagallo as more of a pizza place, those in the know go there for the tagliatelle ragu, the insalata caprese and the fritelle—ricotta doughnuts served with gelato and chocolate sauce.
 The friendly atmosphere is just the cherry on top.
 This Italian restaurant has a decent wine list with drops from Italy and Australia, but it's also BYO so you can bring that bottle you've been saving.

 If you're on the hunt for authentic Italian goodness then look no further than Mummucc (pronounced ma-mooch) in Wembley.
 The menu is short and sweet, but we still struggle to pick a favourite.
 Not to worry, the staff here are super friendly and always wanting to help.
-We highly recommend the Chitarra Alla Gricia pasta with guanciale, smoked lardo, cured yolk and pecorino.
-Special mention also goes out to the local tiger prawns with fermented chilli, bottarga butter and pancetta crumb.
+The pastas are next level but special mention also goes out to the local tiger prawns with fermented chilli, bottarga butter and pancetta crumb.
 Be patient, this spot is walk-in only and it's generally busy, but oh so worth it.

 Still hungry?
 Head here for the best new eats to hit Perth.